microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/upgrade.md

 We took the opportunity to simplify and adhere to a least privileged approach for the permissions required by `mgt-person` and `mgt-planner`.

-* In applications using `mgt-person`, users could need to consent to new permissions scopes.
-Please refer to our entire [permissions table](./components/person.md#microsoft-graph-permissions) for the component.
+* In applications using `mgt-person`, users might need to consent to new permissions scopes; for details, see the [permissions table](./components/person.md#microsoft-graph-permissions) for the component.
 * Minimal permission for `mgt-planner` changed from `Group.ReadWrite.All` to `Tasks.ReadWrite` for write operations and from `Group.Read.All` to `Tasks.Read` for read operations.

 ### `prepScopes()` is now aware of the consented permission scopes

 The `prepScopes()` function now accepts an array of scopes that is checked against the set of currently consented permission scopes for the current user.
-If any of the supplied scopes are found, then no extra scopes are requested.
-If no match is found, then the user is prompted to consent to the first scope in the supplied array of scopes.
+If any of the supplied scopes are found, no extra scopes are requested.
+If no match is found, the user is prompted to consent to the first scope in the supplied array of scopes.
 This helps with the user experience and allows developers to use a least privileged approach.

 ### Registering components is now required

 Developers must explicitly call the register function for all web components used in their application when using components from` @microsoft/mgt-components`.
 Importing from the root of `@microsoft/mgt-components` no longer has an automatic registration side effect.
 For example, instead of using `import { Person } from '@microsoft/mgt-components';` you must use `import { Person } from '@microsoft/mgt-components;` and call `registerMgtPersonComponent()`.

 > [!NOTE]
-> Components from `@microsoft/mgt-react` will automatically register the underlying web component when they are used for the first time.
-In cases where the React components are not used, components won't automatically be registered in the browser.
+> Components from `@microsoft/mgt-react` automatically register the underlying web component when they are used for the first time.
+In cases where the React components aren't used, components won't automatically be registered in the browser.
 This leads to a breaking change when these applications emit raw web component markup rather than using the wrapper components.
 Make sure you use the `registerMgt{Name}Component()` functions.

 ### `MgtPersonCard` no longer has a static config property